 If my heat exchanger has failed, do I have to replace the furnace?

 While it may end up making sense to replace the furnace rather than only the heat exchanger, that is not always the case.
 Furnace warranties can vary—most furnaces have a 10-year warranty on the heat exchanger, while some are covered for 20 years or even for the life of the furnace.
 Our technicians will help you investigate the warranty on your heat exchanger and provide all the information you need to decide if replacing the heat exchanger or the entire furnace is right for you.

-Service Experts Heating & Air Conditioning suggests changing your carbon monoxide detectors every five years and checking your carbon monoxide detectors each month to make sure the batteries and alarm are working properly.
-And by keeping up with the regular maintenance of your equipment, you will have peace of mind knowing that it’s going to be safe.
-If you suspect a problem with your heat exchanger or need to have an analysis of carbon monoxide levels in your home, call Comfortech Service Experts today at 601-852-3105 or schedule an appointment online
+Stallion Heating and Air Conditioning advises changing your carbon monoxide detectors every five years and checking your carbon monoxide detectors every month to make sure the batteries and alarm are working efficiently.
+And by keeping up with the normal maintenance of your equipment, you will have peace of mind knowing that it’s going to be safe.
+If you suspect a problem with your heat exchanger or need to have an analysis of carbon monoxide levels in your home, call Stallion Heating and Air Conditioning today at 215-259-5850 or schedule an appointment online.